 It’s time, in other words, to ditch the one-size-fits-all approach to communication.

 Currently, property managers are communicating with contacts via email, mail, and SMS.
 So what's next?
 And what will be the first change?

 The next frontiers are increasingly likely to be portals, apps, and other purpose-built means of communication.
 What we can say decisively is that the future is digital, and that sometime soon, snail mail will no longer be used to communicate with existing customers.
 But customers will continue to expect better and better services, and that will have an impact on how they communicate with property managers.
 So the end of snail mail does not necessarily mean a flat migration to a new system.

 As more options emerge for contact, you’ll likely need to offer more channels to customers: not fewer.
 It’s time, in other words, to ditch the one-size-fits-all approach to communication.
 Trying to reach every customer through only one channel, like email or paid postage, is a fool's errand.
 Because we're calling it: there is not ever again going to be one communication system to rule them all.

 In 2011, the first Kindle was released, and it caused a stir among book lovers.
 The fear was that a digital book spelled a mass extinction event for all physical books.
 Option A (the e-book) would totally and utterly replace option B (the physical book).

 The same goes for communication channels today, and into the future.
-Digital evolution means moving from having only option A (letters), to having options B (email), C (portals), D (apps), and so on.
+Digital evolution means moving from having only option A (letters), to having that and options B (email), and C (portals), and D (apps), and so on.
 And some customers are going to prefer different options.
 So where email makes sense?
 Send email.
 Where mail makes sense: use mail.
 And where other channels make sense?
 You get the idea.